medjedovicm/sasapps.io/content/posts/load-balancing-sasjs-server.md

   - SAS
 ---

 [SASjs Server](https://server.sasjs.io) does not ship with a load balancer.
 However it does "play nicely" with existing load balancers - such as nginx.
-This means that SASjs Server can be deployed in a very similar way to legacy SAS/IntrNet servers or Stored Process Web Apps.
+This enables deployment of SASjs Server in a similar topology to that of legacy SAS/IntrNet servers or Stored Process Web Apps.

 In this guide we will demonstrate how to configure nginx against three backend instances of SASjs Server.